matloff/TidyverseSkeptic/README.md

    Pipes are simply not designed with debugging in mind.

+# Other Issues

+## ggplot2 vs. the Tidyverse

+I wrote at the outset of this document that **ggplot2** should not be considered part of the Tidyverse.
+I'll go into detail below, but first, why does it matter?

+The answer is that, in the many people I've interacted with regarding Tidy, often the first reaaon they cite for liking Tidy is the ease with which one can code nice graphics.
+I fully agree that **ggplot2** is excellent -- but that's not the Tidyverse.
+My point, then, is they are endorsing Tidy because of something that is not Tidy.

+RStudio is a business.
+Its job, rightly so, is to promote its product, which in a broad sense is R.  All of RStudio's revenue comes from R, and the more R users there are, the better for RStudio.

+RStudio genuinely believed that Tidy would facilitate the usage of R.
+The **ggplot2** package had been enormously popular well before Tidy came along.
+Clearly, RStudio saw that, and thus saw that a good way to sell the Tidyverse was to include the popular **ggplot2** in the definition of Tidy.

 ### The Tidyverse advocates' claims

 As a lifelong passionate teacher, I strongly question the claim made by